ryanallen/words-of-my-perfect-teacher/README.md

 ### The [Great Perfection](#great-perfection)

-In the generation and [perfection phase](#perfection-phase)s one acquires the [illustrative [wisdom](#wisdom)](#illustrative-wisdom) (*dpe'i ye shes*) through meditation experiences which serve as pointers to indicate the ultimate nature of the mind.
+In the generation and [perfection phase](#perfection-phase)s one acquires the [illustrative wisdom](#illustrative-wisdom) (*dpe'i ye shes*) through meditation experiences which serve as pointers to indicate the ultimate nature of the mind.
 In Dzogchen&mdash;the [Great Perfection](#great-perfection)&mdash;the nature of the mind is introduced directly and suddenly by the teacher.
 This is an immediate experiential recognition of the [Buddha-nature](#buddha-nature) itself.
 The subsequent practice consists essentially in getting used to that experience and developing it in an increasingly vast way.
 Here one acquires real or absolute [wisdom](#wisdom) (*don gyi ye shes*), the direct experience of ultimate truth.

 ---